 Participating restaurants will offer a 50% discount on meals during the month of August under new government plans, these are in an effort to boost the hospitality sector as lockdown restrictions have largely been lifted across the UK.

 The “eat out to help out” discount was unveiled by Chancellor Rishi Sunak alongside a series of measures to restart the economy after the coronavirus crisis.
 Many restaurants already offer food delivery to customers.
+Check out this article about food delivery insurance.

 Under the scheme, consumers can receive up to £10 off per head if they eat out from Monday to Wednesday next month.
 It was also announced that VAT on hospitality and tourism would decrease to 5%.
 The VAT reduction will be in place for the next six months.